UK parliament must restore common sense to Brexit - Labour lawmaker

-SHARM EL-SHIEKH, Egypt (Reuters) - Parliament must try to “restore some commonsense” to Brexit in a vote later this week, a lawmaker from the main opposition Labour Party said on Sunday, proposing changes to stop Britain from leaving the European Union without a deal.
+SHARM EL-SHIEKH, Egypt, Feb 24 (Reuters) - Parliament must try to “restore some commonsense” to Brexit in a vote later this week, a lawmaker from the main opposition Labour Party said on Sunday, proposing changes to stop Britain from leaving the European Union without a deal.

 Prime Minister Theresa May will return to parliament to update lawmakers on the talks with the EU to secure changes to the divorce agreement after ruling out another vote on her Brexit deal this week.
 Parliament will have an opportunity on Feb.
 27 to debate and vote on the way forward.